smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Authentication, Authorization & Mutual TLS enforcement

-Mutual TLS is enforced by default in OpenNESS in order to enable authentication of all applications and services onboarded on the mesh.
+Mutual TLS is enforced by default in OpenNESS to enable authentication of all applications and services onboarded on the mesh.

-To prevent non-mutual TLS for the whole mesh, the below `PeerAuthentication` policy is automatically applied to the `default` namespace in the OpenNESS cluster.
-This policy instructs Istio to *strictly* set the mutual TLS between all mesh applications & services running in the `default` namespace.
+To prevent non-mutual TLS for the whole mesh, the following `PeerAuthentication` policy is automatically applied to the `default` namespace in the OpenNESS cluster.
+This policy instructs Istio to *strictly* set the mutual TLS between all mesh applications and services running in the `default` namespace.

 ```yaml
 apiVersion: security.istio.io/v1beta1